Athens Polytechnic uprising: 17N and revival of anarchism in Greece

 An annual march commemorates the uprising, starting near the grounds of the Polytechnic.
 In 1980, the police killed two people in an attempt to prevent marchers from passing by the American embassy in Athens, the traditional end point of the march in protest to the CIA's role in supporting the coup.
 The now-defunct far-left organization Revolutionary Organization 17 November, named after the last day of the Polytechnic uprising.
 After the transition to democracy, the group's chief hitman, Dimitris Koufontinas, attempted to assassinate figures associated with the junta, also titling his memoir-manifesto "I Was Born November 17th" (Γεννήθηκα 17 Νοέμβρη).

 The students' struggle had a lasting effect on Greek anarchism.
 This event marked the revival of anarchism in Greece and democratized anarchist positions within the country.
-It also marked a break between the Greek youth and the traditional leftist parties of the time, such as the Communist Party of Greece (KKE).